lokeshkumar3103ar/lokeshkumar3103ar/README.md

 - **Bachelor of Technology in Computer Science Engineering**
   - Hindustan University
-  - CGPA 9.64
+  - CGPA 9.63
-  - About to enter 3rd Year
+  - 3rd Year Student
 - **BS in Data Science and Applications**
   -Indian Institute of Technology, Madras